ABCambridge/jwt-pizza/curiosityReport.md

 the native OS and the Docker container.
     - When Windows added Windows Subsystem for Linux, Docker could start running natively on Windows
+- It appears that MacOS still has to use the hypervisor to run a super light weight virtual machine.

 ## Wait, so how does Windows Subsystem for Linux work??
 - under the hood, "WSL 2 uses virtualization technology to run a Linux kernal inside of a lightweight